2017 Vision Awards

 Since 2001, the Committee of 100 has presented its annual Vision Awards to recognize projects, programs, plans, and the work of organizations and individuals that are visionary, innovative, and provide a notable benefit to the District of Columbia.

-Please join us on October 18, 2017 at 6:00 p.m. for the 16th annual Committee of 100 Vision Awards.
-This year’s venue is the First Congregational United Church of Christ, designed by world-renowned architects Tod Williams and Billie Tsien.
+We gathered on October 18, 2017 for the 16th annual Committee of 100 Vision Awards.
+This year’s venue was the First Congregational United Church of Christ, designed by world-renowned architects Tod Williams and Billie Tsien.
 The church is located at 10th and G Streets, N.W., in the heard of Washington’s historic downtown.
-The awards ceremony will be followed by a wine and hors d’oeuvre reception.
-Come join friends and colleagues to recognize projects, plans, and individuals who have made a significant contribution to our city.
-Individual tickets for the reception may be purchased here.
+The awards ceremony was followed by a wine and hors d’oeuvre reception.

 Click here to see who was honored in previous years.

 The 2017 Vision Award recipients are:

 The Washington City Paper will be recognized for being one of the city’s most civic and community-minded news resources, with its investigative reporting that exposes important issues and empowers citizens with that information.

 The Heurich House Museum will be recognized for its transformative effort to marry an outstanding house museum in central downtown DC with a vibrant series of events and uses that is awakening a notable past to a new generation.